hashmatter/privacy-preserving-primitives/README.md

 # Privacy preserving primitives

-This repo lists project implementations, designs and papers of primitives and protocols aiming at increasing privacy of networked systems.
+This repo lists implementations, design and papers of primitives and protocols aiming at increasing privacy of networked systems.
 The goal of this project is to create the go-to directory for developers and system designers to learn about the existing tools for developing applications which are privacy